aws-samples/aws-big-data-blog/aws-blog-sparkr-geospatial-analysis/README.md

-#Exploring GDELT - Geospatial Analysis using SparkR on EMR
+#Exploring Geospatial Intelligence using SparkR on Amazon EMR
-This is the code repository for the AWS Big Data blog  - Exploring GDELT : Geospatial Intelligence using SparkR on EMR
+This is the code repository for the AWS Big Data blog - Exploring Geospatial Intelligence using SparkR on Amazon EMR

+##link to blog post URL

 ## Prerequisites
   - Amazon Web Services account